Summertime (2015 film): Plot

 Set in 1971, Delphine is the only child of French farmers and enjoys working the land.
 Though her father wants her to marry, Delphine is secretly pursuing a relationship with a local girl.
 When she goes for a rendezvous with her, her girlfriend tells her that she plans to marry, dismissing the relationship between her and Delphine as "not serious": Delphine responds by running away to Paris.

 Walking down a street, Delphine encounters a group of women running by and pinching men's buttocks.
 When one of the men attacks one of the women, Delphine helps protect her and learns that her name is Carole.
-The women belong to a feminist group, which they encourage Delphine to join and participate in their protests.
+The women belong to a feminist group, which they encourage Delphne to join and participate in their protests.
 When one of the group members learns that her best friend, a gay man, has been committed to a mental institution by his family and is being given electroshock therapy, the rest of the group refuses at first to help rescue him.
 Delphine convinces them otherwise, and she, Carole and some of the other women free him.
 The following night, Delphine kisses Carole, who is surprised and rejects her.
-The next day Carole waits for Delphine in the road and tells her she is not a lesbian, but the two immediately proceed to an alley and French kiss before moving to her apartment and strip topless.
+The next day Carole waits for Delphine in the road and tells her she is not a lesbian, but the two immediately proceed to an alley and French kiss before moving to her apartment to have sex.
 Carole initially believes that it is a one-night stand, but quickly develops feelings for Delphine.
 She tells her boyfriend and the two struggle to work out their relationship when Carole and Delphine continuously have sex.

 Delphine receives a call from her mother that her father has had a stroke.
 Delphine visits and realizes that she must stay to help run the farm.
 Taking some of the lessons she learned in the feminist collective, she represents her parents' interest to other farmers.
 Carole visits and decides that she cannot live without her.
 Leaving her boyfriend, she returns to the countryside but is surprised to learn that she and Delphine must remain discreet and closeted, as Delphine's mother does not know she is a lesbian.